christopher-schroeder/BamIO.jl/README.md

-# BamIO
+# BamIO.jl

-A simple bam reader for julia
+BamIO.jl is a simple reader for working with next generation sequencing alignment files in bam format.
+It is able to sequentially extract read information.

 example